 Where to Stay

 Barcelona is an easy place to get around.
 Neighborhoods and spots to visit are close to each other and quite simple to reach.
 The area near the sea has seen an impressive real estate development and the modern buildings, giant sculptures and busy nightclubs have somewhat changed the old fishing village environment of the past.
 If you enjoy seafront views and a modern feel, stay around Poblenou and Ciutadella, near the beaches of Barceloneta and Bogatell.
 The other most famous and recognizable areas in town are Las Ramblas and the Gothic Quarter.
-The trendsetting neighborhoods in town are El Born and Eixample, in which you can find an amazing gastronomic scene and in vogue shops, perfect for strolling around during the day and in the evening.
+The trendsetting neighborhoods are El Born and Eixample, in which you can find an amazing gastronomic scene and in vogue shops, perfect for strolling around during the day and in the evening.
 Do you feel like staying away from hustle and bustle but within a few minutes’ drive?
 Upscale Sarrià-Sant Gervasi should be your choice.